Monumental ideas. Deep connections. Inventive solutions.

 - Manhattan College (Riverdale, N.Y.)

 In consultation with the Dean and student advisors, students may also pursue completion of the program with a non-official partner school.
-However, admission to to those schools is not guaranteed as there is no official agreement in place between the schools.
+However, admission to those schools is not guaranteed as there is no official agreement in place between the schools.

 Recent graduates have successfully completed the engineering program with Worcester Polytechnic Institute (Worcester, Mass.), Rensselaer Polytechnic Institute (Troy, N.Y.), and Wentworth Institute of Technology (Boston, Mass.).